-Particularly in recent years, but arguably for centuries, the political, cultural and economic happenings of the Middle East have occupied the center stage of global affairs.
-In a globalized world, the confluence of ethnicities, religions, cultures, languages, and nationalist struggles within the region lend to an ongoing need for reliable scholarship on the Middle East.
-Geographically, Israel is located in the center of this complex part of the world map and is host to leading policy centers, leading research universities, and institutions that grapple with the subjects at hand.
+Throughout the 20th century and into the 21st, the political, cultural, and economic happenings of the Middle East and North Africa region (MENA) have occupied and continue to occupy the center stage of world affairs.
+In a globalized world, the confluence of ethnicities, religions, cultures, languages, and nationalist struggles within the region lend to an ongoing need for reliable scholarship on the Middle East and North Africa.
+However, in order to understand the present, MENA experts must possess a thorough understanding of the region’s past.

 After three semesters of the TAU International MAMES Program, students will be endowed with a solid foundation in Middle Eastern Studies and be exposed to a variety of venues where such a skill set could be applied professionally.